Trump says he’d use police, National Guard and possibly the military to expel immigrants

 GET THE MORNING HEADLINES DELIVERED TO YOUR INBOX

-The post Trump says he’d use police, National Guard and possibly the military to expel immigrants appeared first on South Dakota Searchlight.
+The post Trump says he’d use police, National Guard and possibly the military to expel immigrants appeared first on Ohio Capital Journal.